Skip to Content

 Don’t underestimate it despite the fact that it comes in small bottles because it has a whopping 316mg of caffeine.

-The manufacturer ensured the beverage was calorie-, sugar-, and fat-free to counteract the high caffeine content.
+The manufacturer ensured the beverage was calorie, sugar, and fat-free to counteract the high caffeine content.

 Hyde Xtreme

 Hyde Xtreme pre-workout is fantastic because it contains ingredients that have been clinically and scientifically proven to be effective.
-It’s a great choice for those looking for a potent pre-workout supplement that could help advance their workouts.

 It has no sugar or calories and has 400 milligrams of caffeine.